jsalarzai/Diabetes-Prediction/README.md

 ### Data Description

-The data is a part of Pima Indians Diabetes Database a dataset, a popular dataset, related to diabetes.
+The data is a part of `Pima Indians Diabetes Database` dataset, a popular dataset, related to diabetes.
 It is used in machine learning and data mining demonstrations.<br/>

 `Each row represents a medical case, and each column represents a different feature or characteristic of the case:`